Spay / Neuter Clinic

 All surgeries must be scheduled in advance.
 Since we go strictly by appointment, animals who are not pre-scheduled will not receive services.

 Your total household income must be less than $40,000 per year.
-One of the following forms of proof must be presented at the time of your appointment with us:
+We accept the following proof of income:

 Once you have been given an appointment, please be advised of the following guidelines: